RU09342-Spring2023/lab-3-timers-tylerw0306/3. Design Challenge Button Based Delay/README.md

 # Deliverables
-You will need to upload your code, well documented.
-You will also need a README for your code (you can replace this README) which will tell the user:
-- How does your code work?
-- How are the peripherals configured (what modes, what settings)?
-- What design considerations did you have to take to account for things like the timer rollover?
-- How should the user use your code?

 The code works by using the button on pin 2.3 to change the speed of the blinking LED.
+Depending on how long the button is held down, determines how fast the LED will blink.
+If the LED is held down for a second.
+The LED will blink once every second.
+This was achieved by using two different interrupts.
+One was for the timer and the other was for port 2.
+In the timer interrupt, the speed increases as the button is held in.
+In the port 2 interrupt, it checks if it is a rising or falling edge.
+During a rising edge of the button, the LED will be on.
+The opposite during the falling edge.